We will always need people to write songs that can move us in one way or another. Why not you?

 9. Own the song.
 Once I've written a song, I usually play it over and over until I know the lyrics without having to look at a piece of paper or stop and think about it while I'm playing.
 If I can then play the same song on a different instrument, then hot damn.
 That's usually a pretty good sign that it officially works as a song and that I know it well enough to record it for real and/or perform the song in front of an audience.

 10. Fill out the sound spectrum with other instruments.
 If you play in a band, this is where your bandmates can come in.
 In my case, however, since my last five albums have just been me, I record the basic chord progresson or riff or whatever the song is built around and then listen to see where it needs more.
 It's like cooking and figuring out which ingredients you need to make the dish shine and be properly balanced -- and I like to taste it as I go.
-If it needs more upper-mid range, then maybe it's time to bust out the banjo.
+If it needs more upper-mid range, then maybe it's time to bust out the banjo or the glockenspiel.
 As indicated in Step 7, I'm not above throwing in a guitar solo here and there, either.
 Usually at the end of the recording process, I then go back and re-record that original part that the song was built around.
 I generally do the same with the drum tracks.

 At the end of all of that, I will have created something that did not exist before and that can now be shared with others.
 Through the use of digital platforms that did not exist even ten or fifteen years ago, I can now reach audiences that I never could have imagined before.
 While it's arguably harder than ever to make a living as a musician, it keeps getting easier for independently produced music to reach a broader and more diverse audience.
 Follow these ten steps, and you can do it, too.